-

 Finding the right motorcycle, moped or scooter, as well as the right protective equipment, can be hard.
 To help you be more informed and make better choices, the SAAQ has developed three buyer's guides.

-Excessive noise from the exhaust systems on certain mopeds and motorized scooters can be a source of distraction for road users and disturb the peace...
+Excessive noise from the exhaust systems on certain mopeds and scooters can be a source of distraction for road users and disturb the peace and...